oroinc/documentation/user/back-office/dashboards/widgets/opportunity-statistics.rst

 * **Widget title** --- the name displayed on the dashboard.
 To change the name, clear the **Use Default** check box and provide a new name.
 * **Business unit** --- select the business unit to present statistics for.
-* **Role** --- select the user’s role (e.g. a sales manager, an administrator, a leads development rep, etc.) to see statistics for.
+* **Role** --- select the user’s role (e.g., a sales manager, an administrator, a leads development rep, etc.) to see statistics for.
-* **Owner** --- select the owner for the widget to see statistics for a certain user.
+* **Owner** --- select the owner for the widget to see statistics for a particular user.
 * **Date range** --- time for which the widget details are displayed.
 * **Compare with previous period** --- tick this option if you wish to compare statistics for the current and the previous periods and see it displayed in the dashboard widget.
 * **Advanced Filter** --- set the conditions if you wish to filter your opportunities.